Eulanda/EulandaConnect/docs/functions/New-SalesOrder.md

 ```

 ## DESCRIPTION
-Based on the ID of the invoice recipient's address, an order header is created and its Id is returned as the function result.
-The connection to the database is opened by specifying a connection object, which can be a connection, a connection string or a path specification of a UDL file.
+Based on the ID of the invoice recipient's address, an order header is created whose ID is returned as a function result.
+The connection to the database is opened by specifying a connection object.
+This can be a COM object, a connection string or a path specification of a UDL file.
+The address, which is given with the ID, must contain a valid payment term.
+In case of a freshly installed database, the table `KonZiel` is preset with a payment target, which has the ID 1.

 ## EXAMPLES